1 minute read

 Defining your organization’s approach towards leadership development, you have to observe the context of your organization and of your leader population.
 Just as important, however, is building a strong link between your leadership development strategy and your business strategy.

-A strong link between your enterprise strategy and your leadership development approach does three things: it provides focus.
-It ensures relevance.
-And it adds clarity.
+A strong link between your enterprise strategy and your leadership development approach does three things.

 The link provides focus by aligning the leadership development work with the purpose and goals of the organization.
 A compelling link to the strategy serves to narrow down the LD work on key priorities for leadership actions, behaviors and skills to be developed.
 Those leadership priorities will be different, whether you are a professional services organization, a luxury design brand, or a logistics company; whether you need to navigate a period of fast growth or whether you are driving a turnaround; or whether you are exploiting a maturing business model in a stable market or are exploring new value propositions and markets.